Alon-Alush/xorkey-crackme/README.md

 # Anti patch

-One cool feature I implemented in this crackme is anti-patching.
+One cool feature I implemented in this crackme is anti-patching with a CRC-32 algorithm.

 If you patch the `.exe` file with let's say, HxD: